UniqueUpToPermutation/OperatorShifting/README.md

 * The following configuration properties are shared by all testbeds:
     * **threadCount**: The number of threads to use for the computation.
     * **numSubRunsNaive**: The number of Monte Carlo samples to use for determining the error of the naive method.
-    * **numSubRuns**: The number of Monte Carlo samples to use for determining the error of the augmentation methods.
+    * **numSubRuns**: The number of Monte Carlo samples to use for determining the error of the shifting methods.
-    * **samplesPerSubRun**: For each Monte Carlo sample used to determine the error of the augmentation methods, we must compute an augmentation factor.
-This is the number of samples that is used to compute the augmentation factor.
+    * **samplesPerSubRun**: For each Monte Carlo sample used to determine the error of the shifting methods, we must compute a shift factor.
+This is the number of samples that is used to compute the shift factor.

 The configuration of each of these examples is stored in the relevant section of *config.json*.